 Treating your hair to a weekly hair mask will help to maintain hydration in colour-treated hair.

-However, talk to your stylist about the best options for you and how to look after fine hair that’s been colour-treated.
+Talk to your colourist about the best option for you and how to look after fine hair that’s been colour-treated.

 How to look after Fine Hair: Styling for Volume

 Below you can see the same haircut in both photos.
-Firstly, I wash and rough-dried the model’s hair to take out the excess water.
+Firstly, I washed and rough-dried the model’s hair to remove excess water.

-Secondly, I prepped the model’s fine hair with Styling Mist for Natural Hold and Volume.
+Then I prepped the model’s fine hair with hair volume product, Styling Mist for Natural Hold and Volume.
 Her hair was still damp for application.